Pearl Lagoon: Sports

 Pearl Lagoon was the home to four local baseball teams that played during the dry seasons on Sundays.
 The four teams were: Sweet Pearly, First Stop, The Young Brave, and the Haulover Tigers.

-Pitchers Albert Williams (baseball)[minor League Baseball.
 Although those teams no longer exist, baseball is still one of the main sports in the community which is also played in the dry season on Sundays at the Harry and Maggie Taylor municipal stadium.